Rivera-ai/Argos/README.md

 The project's name is inspired by Argos Panoptes (Ἄργος Πανόπτης), a figure from Greek mythology known as "the all-seeing" or "the hundred-eyed".
 According to mythology, Argos was a giant endowed with a hundred eyes distributed throughout his body, allowing him to maintain constant vigilance, as while some eyes slept, others remained awake.

 This omnipresent observational capacity of Argos Panoptes reflects the fundamental nature of our OSINT tool, which is designed to collect and analyze information from multiple open sources simultaneously, creating a comprehensive view of available data, just as 'Argos' hundred eyes allowed complete surveillance of his surroundings.

+# Disclaimer

+It should be noted that this is an "Experiment" and is not intended to be a product or a real demonstration of a system implemented in real life.